puzzle/ansible-training/content/en/docs/11/_index.en.md

 ```bash
 curl -H 'Content-Type: application/json' -d "{\"message\": \"webservers down\"}" 127.0.0.1:5000/endpoint
 ```
-Note, that you would have to open port 5000 on the firewall if the curl command is not send from the controller itself.
+Note, that you would have to open port 5000 on the firewall if the curl command is not sent from the controller itself.
 {{% /details %}}

-### Task 9
+### Task 8

 * What source plugins are available in the `ansible.eda` collection?
+[Search the content of event-driven-ansible on github.com](https://github.com/ansible/event-driven-ansible).

-{{% details title="Solution Task 10" %}}
+{{% details title="Solution Task 8" %}}
 [Event Driven Ansible on Github](https://github.com/ansible/event-driven-ansible/tree/main/extensions/eda/plugins/event_source)
 {{% /details %}}